 Filed On: April 12, 2019

-Current Status: Petition for Certiorari pending
+Current Status: Certiorari granted

 In 2015, Montana created a tax credit of $150 to individuals and businesses who donate to private, nonprofit scholarship organizations, who in turn offer scholarships to students to attend any private school.
 The system is similar to tax-credit scholarship programs that operate in 18 states.